-Here are 10 of the most notable landscape photographers today.
-Listed in alphabetical order.
+Here are 10 of the best landscape photographers today listed in alphabetical order.

 He is a photographer whose creations definitely point to a lot of skill and passion.